ZeroPointEnergy/hiera-backend-trocla/README.md

 ### trocla_hierarchy

 trocla_hierarchy will lookup the key in the hierarchy defined in your hiera configuration.
-It will simply prefix all the variables with 'hiera/<source>/<key>' where source is one of the strings defined in the hierarchy section.
+It will simply prefix all the variables with 'hiera/source/key' where source is one of the interpolated strings defined in the hierarchy section.

 It will try to find a password on every level in your hierarchy first.
 After that it will create a password on the first hierarchy level by default.
 You can overwrite the level it